portway/portway/docs/environment-variables.md

 ## Communicate the update to the team
 Make sure people know they need to update their local .env with the new value!

+## Updates kube-secrets-setup
+In order to ensure we can create new environments, if the new environment variable is considered a secret, instructions for adding that secret to kubernetes should be added to the kube-secrets-setup.md file, found in this repo in docs/infrastructure.

 # API Environment Variables
 **API_PORT**: port number the API will run on